Probing Zee-Babu states at Muon Colliders: Sensitivity reach

 and of the $\mu^\pm \mu^\mp + E_{T}^{\rm miss}$ channel as

 where in the calculation of the number of events for the signal case we have not included decay channels with branching ratios smaller than $4\%$. \\

-For this analysis, we have required the leptons to have at least $p_T > 25$ GeV and $|\eta| < 2.5$ (which removes the contribution of charged leptons produced in the forward and backward regions).
+For this analysis, we have required the leptons to have at least $p_T > 25$ GeV and $|\eta| < 2.5$, which removes the contribution of charged leptons produced in the forward and backward regions.
 We also required that the magnitude of the missing transverse energy to be at least $50$ GeV.
-We then scanned over the threshold of selection on the transverse momentum of the charged lepton from $25$ GeV to $1000$ GeV and computed the significance for each selection threshold including a $5\%$ uncertainty on the background events.
-The results are shown in figure \ref{fig:significance:ss}.
+We then scanned over the threshold of selection on the transverse momentum of the charged lepton from $25$ GeV to $1000$ GeV and computed the significance for each selection threshold, including a $5\%$ uncertainty on the background events.
+The results are shown in figure \ref{fig:significance:ss:parton}.
 We can see that the signal significance can easily reach $5$ for the $\mu^\pm \tau^\mp$ and $\mu^\pm \mu^\mp$ channels at $10$ TeV.
 The sensitivity reach for the $\mu^\pm e^\mp$ channel is not so promising except in BP2.
-We conclude this section by noting that this significance can further be improved in a realistic signal-to-background analysis.